queryluke/masseffect-5e-data/text/en/manual/reputation.md

 11-17|51-99
 17+|100+

-:::alert
-#### A Complex Renegade and Paragon Example
+>#### A Complex Renegade and Paragon Example
-In Mass Effect 2, you are faced with the decision to save the genophage data (which might result in curing the genophage) or destroying it.
+>In Mass Effect 2, you are faced with the decision to save the genophage data (which might result in curing the genophage)
+>or destroying it.
+>

-Assume a player party of a neutral human, a lawful good salarian, and a chaotic evil krogan.
-The salarian thinks curing the genophage could result in the destruction of the galaxy; thus, the most logical and utilitarian decision would be to destroy it; he even threatens his own party at gunpoint.
-The krogan speaks emotionally about her difficult upbringing and the countless children she’s lost, and wants to save the data.
-The human listens intently and ultimately sides with one or the other.
+>Assume a player party of a neutral human, a lawful good salarian, and a chaotic evil krogan.
+The salarian thinks curing
+>the genophage could result in the destruction of the galaxy; thus, the most logical and utilitarian decision would be to
+>destroy it; he even threatens his own party at gunpoint.
+The krogan speaks emotionally about her difficult upbringing
+>and the countless children she’s lost, and wants to save the data.
+The human listens intently and ultimately
+>sides with one or the other.
+><br>
+><br>

-In this scenario, the outcome (saving or destroying the data) will represent the largest distribution of paragon or renegade points.
+>In this scenario, the outcome (saving or destroying the data) will represent the largest distribution of paragon or
+>renegade points.
 Saving the data presents future possibilities (paragon) whereas destroying it is final (renegade).
-Thus, the GM may award 10 paragon or renegade points to the entire party.
-However, the GM can also award points based on the individual character's actions:
+>Thus, the GM may award 10 paragon or renegade points to the entire party.
+However, the GM can also award points
+>based on the individual character's actions:
-- 2 renegade points to the salarian.
-Their actions may have appeared logical, but their emotional fear of krogan destruction and threatening their own party was extremely “renegade-esque”
+>- 2 renegade points to the salarian.
+Their actions may have appeared logical, but their emotional fear of krogan
+>destruction and threatening their own party was extremely “renegade-esque”
-- 1 paragon point and 1 renegade point to the krogan, their actions were emotional but they used their words rather than drawing their weapon and trying to intimidate the salarian
+>- 1 paragon point and 1 renegade point to the krogan, their actions were emotional but they used their words rather
+>than drawing their weapon and trying to intimidate the salarian
-- 2 paragon points to the human for remaining calm and emotionless and listening to all sides
+>- 2 paragon points to the human for remaining calm and emotionless and listening to all sides
+>
+><br>

-The most important aspect of this new Reputation system is to give players more freedom with their actions outside of their chosen alignment.
-Thus, it is a reward for good role-playing rather than a resource one is meant to “grind.”
+>The most important aspect of this new Reputation system is to give players more freedom with their actions
+>outside of their chosen alignment.
+Thus, it is a reward for good role-playing rather than a
+>resource one is meant to “grind.”

 ### Benefits of Reputation